plantnet/malpolon/docs/source/examples.rst

 **********************

 I have an observations file (.csv) and I want to predict the presence of species on a given area using a model I trained previously and a selected dataset or a shapefile I would provide.
+I have an observations file (.csv) and I want to predict the presence of species on a given area using a model I trained previously and a selected dataset or a shapefile I would provide.

 Sentinel-2A
 ===========